glen-buecker/ou_library_homework/README.md

 I expect these images to be retrieved via the API provided and displayed in a dynamic layout that will work on mobile as well as large screens.

 I also expect the page to be accessible to visually impaired users and compatible with screen readers.
+(You may want to note your approach to ensuring accessiblity in `COMMENTS.txt`)

 ## Acceptance Criteria
 **Feature: Page with header and navigation